DMACC Cross-Enrollment Procedures

 2. Register for your courses at Drake: Before requesting to cross-enroll, students must be registered at Drake full-time (at least 12 hours, not including wait-listed courses).

-3. Submit a Tuition Waiver: Once students are registered full-time at Drake for the semester in which they wish to cross-enroll, they should visit the Student Records Office at 104 Old Main to complete a cross-enrollment tuition waiver.
+3. Submit a Tuition Waiver: Once students are registered full-time at Drake for the semester in which they wish to cross-enroll, they should visit the Office of the Registrar at 104 Old Main to complete a cross-enrollment tuition waiver.
 This waiver does not guarantee the student's cross-enrollment.
-However, it does verify the student's eligibility and must be delivered to DMACC to complete the cross-enrollment process.
+However, it does verify the student's eligibility to be delivered to DMACC to complete the cross-enrollment process.
 The waiver is the student's ticket to cross-enroll.

 - Students will not be allowed to complete a tuition waiver until they are registered full-time at Drake for the semester in which they wish to cross-enroll.

 - Students should be prepared to list the following information on the tuition waiver:

 - Course number

 - Course reference number (CRN)

 - Students should be prepared to list at least one alternate choice in case their first choice is unavailable.